 Mixing lambs from different sources

 Transport stress and mixing may result in a suppression of the immune system.
-Animals with different immune status that are being mixed and transported to a new environment may require additional support to manage their respiratory health.
+Animals with different immune status that are being mixed and transported to a new environment may require additional support.

 Overcrowding results in stress and reduces the airspace per animal.
 Avoid overcrowding and ensure optimal ventilation if lambs are being housed indoors.